 - Does not protect against STIs

-While condoms, pills, and the NuvaRing are some of the most popular contraceptive methods among women, there are dozens of other options available such as the IUD, implant, birth control shot, diaphragms, and so much more.
-Ask for local sexual health clinic for more information on additional forms of birth control.
+While condoms, pills, and the Nuvaring are some of the most popular contraceptive methods among women, there are dozens of other options available such as the Intrauterine device (IUD), implants, birth control injection, diaphragms, to name a few.
+We have a comparison of contraceptives including their rate of failure.
+Ask your local sexual health clinic for more information on additional forms of birth control.

 It's important to remember that no contraceptive (except for abstinence) is 100% effective against unwanted pregnancy or STIs.
-You can combine barrier methods, such as condoms, with hormonal tablets to greater reduce your risk of pregnancy and the spread of STIs.
+You can combine barrier methods, such as condoms, with hormonal contraceptives to greater reduce your risk of pregnancy and STIs.
 Before switching to a new form of contraception, make sure to always consult with your doctor.